LeetLLM

 • Refusals are retried with weaker generation rules.
 Cause: policy outcomes were treated like parser bugs.
 Fix: route refusals to policy handling, not raw-text fallbacks.

-• Human-facing prose is wrapped in JSON for no reason.
+• Human-facing text is wrapped in JSON for no reason.
 Cause: structured outputs were applied even though no code consumes the answer.
 Fix: reserve strict contracts for machine-consumed responses.

 • TTFT spikes after a new schema launch.
 Cause: schema compilation or hot-path reuse was ignored.
 Fix: reuse stable schemas, warm frequent ones, and measure TTFT separately from TPOT.